Platane/timezone-rocks/README.md

 - [x] improve cloudflare deployment process ([ref](https://medium.com/swlh/using-cloudflare-workers-and-github-actions-to-deploy-statically-generated-sites-c96b502d49c4))
 - [ ] use svg flags instead of emojis, [those](https://www.npmjs.com/package/country-flag-icons) are nice
 - [ ] use a custom shader to highlight terrain and have a strict sunlight shadow
+- [ ] use a input=range in place of the slider for accessibility [ref](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/slider_role)